,

 Message sent from:

-Religious Education Curriculum Intent
+Religious Education

 At Wadhurst CE Primary School & Nursery, we are dedicated to celebrating the preciousness of every individual and ensuring that all our children flourish academically, emotionally and spiritually.
-Religious Education is a valued part of our curriculum offer, inclusive of opportunities for spiritual growth and reflection, woven into all that we do.
+Religious Education is a valued part of our curriculum offer, inclusive of opportunities for spiritual growth and reflection, which is woven into all that we do.
 All children leave Wadhurst with the knowledge they need to be confident in their own sense of identity and belonging, and curious and respectful of the diverse world in which they live.

 Our coherently sequenced spiral curriculum allows core concepts to be revisited and knowledge to be embeded as children move up through the school.
 An enquiry based approach means children are empowered to be critical thinkers with a motivation to acquire a rich, deep knowledge and understanding of religious beliefs and practice.
 High quality resources support children in their own religious, spiritual and/or philosophical ways of seeing, living and thinking, believing and belonging.
 Lessons are designed to promote meaningful and informed dialogue with a range of religions and worldviews whilst engaging with challenging questions of meaning and purpose.
 Children become religiously literate; theologians, social scientists and philosophers.
 Their increasing knowledge gives them the confidence they need to make their own choices and decisions concerning religion and belief, informing and developing the skills in which evaluation can take place.